Manuel Ramos (football manager): Al-Nahda

 He first moved out of Portugal in 2012 to the Middle East and more accurately to Oman where he was appointed as the assistant manager (assistant to Hamad Al-Azani) of Oman Professional League side, Al-Nahda Club.
 He helped the Al-Buraimi-based side achieve the runners-up position in the most prestigious tournament of the nation, Sultan Qaboos Cup in 2012-13 and 2013-14.
 He also helped his side become the winners of the inaugural Oman Professional League in 2013–14 Sultan Qaboos Cup.
 Participating in the 2014 GCC Champions League, he helped his side qualify for the Semi-finals of the competition where the Omani club lost 3–2 on aggregate to Emirati club Al-Nasr SC.

 Oman U-23

 On 25 May 2014, along with his former head coach, Hamad Al-Azani he signed a two-year contract with Oman Football Association to be appointed as the assistant manager of Oman national under-23 football team.
-He helped the U-23 side secure the 3rd position in the 2015 Under 23 Gulf Cup of Nations winning 2–1 win over UAE U-23.
+He helped the U-23 side secure the 3rd position in the 2015 GCC U-23 Championship winning 2–1 win over UAE U-23.
 He also helped his side secure the 2nd position in the 2016 AFC U-23 Championship qualification which was played in Muscat, Oman.